 At this point, Blender will not encode to H.265 so that is why I have to use this multi-step process.

 Video Bitrate Guide

-Here are some bitrate suggestions.
+If you can’t or do not want to use a variable bitrate then here are some bitrate suggestions.
 But they are not hard rules.
 Just some starting baselines.
 Some videos will need more, and some will need less.
 In theory, H.265 should be able to go 50% less then H.264 while keeping the same quality.
 But I like a little more quality so I have not gone 50% lower than the H.264 suggestions.
-My GoPro records at around 25,000 kbps so taking those videos down to 8,000 kbps is already a big space savings.
+My GoPro records at around 25,000 kbps so taking those videos down to 8,000 kbps already saves a lot of space.

 I have also noticed that on dark videos I can get away with a lower bitrate.

 Remember 1 Mbps = 1000 Kbps.
 Some programs go by kbps and some go by mbps.